MoCo-GHE-Admin/github-scripts/README.md

 ## `org_comms_team.py`
 ```
-usage: org_comms_team.py [-h] [--team-name TEAM_NAME] [--pat-key PATKEY] org
+usage: org_comms_team.py [-h] [--team-name TEAM_NAME] [--pat-key PATKEY] [--users USERS [USERS ...]] [--remove] org

-Go into an org, create a team named for the --team-name and add all members to it
+Go into an org, create a team named for the --team-name and add all members to it, OR if --users is specified - add that list of
+users.
+Specify --remove to invert the operation

 positional arguments:
   org                   organization to do this to